top of page

 Using restorative design to clean the London Canal.
 Bioremediating water through phycormediation, using upcycled material.

-This project was developed from a Parachlorella Kessleri strain, provided by Saul Purton, Head of the U.K. Algae Network (UCL).
-This strain is capable of simultaneously growing in and bioremediating contaminated environments, by digesting contamination.
-The resulted bioreactor has been designed to be set up on London barges to bioremediate the Regent's canal (Central London), contaminated by heavy metals.
+This project was developed using a strain of Parachlorella Kessleri, provided by Saul Purton, Head of the U.K. Algae Network (UCL).
+This strain is capable of simultaneous growth and bioremediation in contaminated environments, effectively digesting pollutants.
+The resulting bioreactor has been designed to be installed on London barges for remediating the Regent's Canal in Central London, which is contaminated with heavy metals.

-Gin bottles, resulted from distillery solid waste, are used as bioreactor containers.
-In this way, this project develop a restorative design upcycling local waste, while being accessible for many barge holders due to its low cost.
-Moreover its modulability allows it to set it up on different supports.
+Empty gin bottles, sourced from distillery solid waste, are repurposed as bioreactor containers.
+In this way, the project showcases restorative design by upcycling local waste, while remaining cost-effective and accessible for numerous barge holders.
+Moreover, its modularity allows it to be set up on various supports.

 Capture d’écran 2020-10-02 à 21.23.02.png